U.S. rejects permit for Alaska mine, company vows appeal

 The Army Corps denied the Clean Water Act permit because the plan submitted by the Pebble Limited Partnership detailing how it would handle the project’s waste in the ecologically sensitive area did not comply with Clean Water Act guidelines.

-The Pebble Mine Partnership said it was “dismayed” by the decision and vowed to lodge an appeal.
+The Pebble Mine Partnership said it was “dismayed” by the decision and its Canadian parent company, Northern Dynasty Minerals, vowed to lodge an appeal within 60 days.

+The mine, one of the world’s largest copper and gold deposits, has been through a roller coaster of regulation over the past 13 years.

-The administration of Republican President Donald Trump had moved closer in July to approving the mine’s permit, reversing a decision by former Democratic President Barack Obama.
+The administration of Republican President Donald Trump had moved closer in July to approving the mine’s permit, reversing a decision by Democratic then-President Barack Obama.

 But a prominent group of Republicans, including Trump’s son Donald Trump Jr., have publicly voiced opposition, saying the mine would destroy areas of good fishing and hunting.

-Pebble Mine Partnership CEO John Shively said in a statement the company worked closely with the USACE to ensure the project included necessary safeguards and slammed the decision as political.
+Pebble Mine Partnership Chief Executive John Shively said in a statement the company worked closely with the Corps of Engineers to ensure the project included necessary safeguards and slammed the decision as political.

 “It is very disconcerting to see political influence in this process at the eleventh hour,” he said.